Brent Musburger: Other media

 Musburger was a reporter in Rocky II and had his role immortalized in a 2006 action figure.
 He also played the right leg of the fictional monster Scuzzlebutt on an episode of South Park.
 He also made cameo appearances in The Main Event and The Waterboy.
 In Cars 2 and Planes, he played Brent Mustangburger, a fictionalized version of himself.
 He appeared as himself in the episode "Lying Around" on the ABC sitcom Happy Endings.

-Musburger is portrayed by John Dellaporta in the HBO series Winning Time: The Rise of the Lakers Dynasty.
+Musburger is portrayed by John Dellaporta and has a voice cameo as himself in the HBO series Winning Time: The Rise of the Lakers Dynasty.
+He was also parodied by Kevin Nealon on Saturday Night Live.